madalilng/vs-mod-inject/README.md

 # # vs-mod-inject

+download all these file and move to mod-loader folder inside your VampireSurvivors\resources\app\.webpack\renderer

-there's an example of mod (goku and its weapon ki)
+there's an example of mod in mods folder (goku and its weapon ki)

 copy and replace main.bundle.js or modify main.bundle.js your own